Abu Nidal: Committee for Special Missions

-The job of the Committee for Special Missions was to choose targets.
-It had started life as the Military Committee, headed by Naji Abu al-Fawaris, who had led the attack on Heinz Nittel, head of the Israel-Austria Friendship League, who was shot and killed in 1981.
-In 1982 the committee changed its name to the Committee for Special Missions, headed by Dr. Ghassan al-Ali, who had been born in the West Bank and educated in England, where he obtained a BA and MA in chemistry and married a British woman (later divorced).
-A former ANO member told Seale that Ali favoured "the most extreme and reckless operations."
+The Committee for Special Missions' job was to choose targets.
+It had started out as the Military Committee, headed by Naji Abu al-Fawaris, who had led the attack on Heinz Nittel, head of the Israel-Austria Friendship League, who was shot and killed in 1981.
+In 1982, the committee changed its name to the Committee for Special Missions, headed by Dr. Ghassan al-Ali, who had been born in the West Bank and educated in England, where he obtained a bachelor's degree and a master's degree in chemistry, and married (and later divorced) a British woman.
+A former ANO member said that Ali favoured "the most extreme and reckless operations".

 Operations and relationships

 Shlomo Argov

 On 3 June 1982, ANO operative Hussein Ghassan Said shot Shlomo Argov, the Israeli ambassador to Britain, once in the head as he left the Dorchester Hotel in London.
 Said was accompanied by Nawaf al-Rosan, an Iraqi intelligence officer, and Marwan al-Banna, Abu Nidal's cousin.
 Argov survived, but spent three months in a coma and the rest of his life disabled, until his death in February 2003.
 The PLO quickly denied responsibility for the attack.

-Ariel Sharon, then Israel's defence minister, responded three days later by invading Lebanon, where the PLO was based, a reaction that Seale argues Abu Nidal had intended: The Israeli government had been preparing to invade and Abu Nidal provided a pretext.
+Ariel Sharon, then Israel's defence minister, responded three days later by invading Lebanon, where the PLO was based, a reaction that Seale argues Abu Nidal had intended: the Israeli government had been preparing to invade and Abu Nidal provided a pretext.
 Der Spiegel put it to him in October 1985 that the assassination of Argov, when he knew Israel wanted to attack the PLO in Lebanon, made him appear to be working for the Israelis, in the view of Yasser Arafat.
-He replied:
+Abu Nidal replied:

-What Arafat says about me doesn't bother me.
-Not only he, but also a whole list of Arab and world politicians claim that I am an agent of the Zionists or the CIA.
-Others state that I am a mercenary of the French secret service and of the Soviet KGB.
-The latest rumor is that I am an agent of Khomeini.
-During a certain period they said we were spies for the Iraqi regime.
-Now they say that we are Syrian agents. ...
-Many psychologists and sociologists in the Soviet bloc tried to investigate this man Abu Nidal.
-They wanted to find a weak point in his character.
-The result was zero.